nixpig/jobworker/REQUEST_FOR_DISCUSSION.md

 1. The `job.Stop()` method is called.
 1. The current state is checked to be `STARTED`.
 If not, an error is returned.
 1. The job is set to `STOPPING` state.
-1. A `SIGTERM` signal will be sent to the negative PID to initiate graceful shutdown of the process group with a context timeout.
-    - If the timeout expires, a `SIGKILL` signal will be sent to force termination.
+1. The cgroup will be killed by writing `1` to `cgroup.kill`, in turn signaling `SIGKILL` to all processes in the cgroup.
 1. The job is set to `STOPPED` state.

 ### Cleaning up